zaboople/essay/Software/DependencyInjectionPart1.md

     2) main() -> his(ABC(a,b,c)) -> hers(abc) -> yours(abc) -> mine(abc)

+Note that I'm using `ABC` as a class/struct name and `abc` as an *instance* name in example 2.

-Or the basic object-oriented solution:
+Anyhow, here's the basic object-oriented solution, but it isn't much different:

-    3) main() -> his(Mine(a,b,c)) -> hers(mine) -> yours(mine) -> mine.mine1()
+    3) main() -> his(Mine(a,b,c)) -> hers(mine) -> yours(mine) -> mine.mine()

 Or maybe we bring down the OOP hammer globally, so to speak:

     4) main() -> His(Hers(Yours(Mine(a, b, c)))).his() -> hers.hers() -> yours.yours() -> mine.mine()

 We've banished all "static" methods, and told everyone: From now on everything will be 100% OOP.
-So, each function is now part of a class: His.his(), Hers.hers(), Yours.yours(), Mine.mine(); and each class takes an instance of another in its constructor.
+So, each function is now part of a class: `His.his()`, `Hers.hers()`, `Yours.yours()`, `Mine.mine()`; and each class takes an instance of another in its constructor.

-Example 4 is a liiittle bit contrived (one function per class) but the noteworthy point is that now, nobody has to deal with indirect, AKA "transitive" dependencies, only the ones that matter to them directly, and (hopefully) that makes it easier for readers to determine what *really* uses a, b & c - the same old `mine()` function.
+Example 4 is a liiittle bit contrived (one function per class?
+I've seen it before) but the noteworthy point is that now, nobody has to deal with indirect, AKA "transitive" dependencies, only the ones that matter to them directly, and that makes it somewhat easier for readers to determine what *really* uses a, b & c - the same old `mine()` function.
 From the standpoint of dependencies and scope control, it does well, but the downside is some heavy-handed OOP juggling.
 All in all, this option is at least *acceptable*.

 As an exercise for the reader, in this specific example you could probably wangle an object-free functional-programming solution with currying and lambdas.
 Also, if I didn't point that out, the FP people would come looking for me (I know you're out there...).